 It may be that the municipal government designed an intersection poorly, or did not maintain a street, leaving dangerous potholes that caused the accident.
 If this is the case, a Charlotte bike injury lawyer may be able to file a lawsuit against the city or a contracted maintenance company for compensation for a bicyclist’s injuries.

 In North Carolina, any amount of negligence that you contribute to an accident may prevent you from recovering compensation from the at-fault party, even if you were only one percent responsible.
 Insurance companies know this, and are quick to blame bicyclists for any accident.

 However, there are exceptions to NC’s contributory negligence law.
 As such, it’s important to speak to an experienced Charlotte personal injury attorney as soon as possible after your crash.
 At Randall & Stump, Criminal Defense Attorneys, we have investigated many car vs. bicycle accidents, and we are prepared to help you.

 Contact a Charlotte Personal Injury Lawyer for Help Today

-As experienced Charlotte bicycle accident lawyers who have handled many serious personal injury claims, the legal team at Randall & Stump, PLLC knows what you are going through.
+As experienced Charlotte bicycle accident lawyers who have handled many serious personal injury claims, the legal team at Randall & Stump, Criminal Defense Attorneys knows what you are going through.
 We also know what types of compensation a car accident victim will need in the long-term, not just in the immediate aftermath of a car vs. bicycle accident.
 Your future medical bills, the cost of missing work, and the pain and suffering you go through are not abstract concepts to us.